-Please consult the race packet, available soon, for all information.
+Please consult the race packet here for all information.

 In order to ensure receipt of entry confirmation as well as important registration updates, make sure to add the @crash-b.org domains to your email address book.
 Please note that until payment has cleared, all entries are preliminary.
 It is the responsibility of the entrant to confirm payment has been made.
 The final confirmed entry list will be posted following the close of Registration.
 Complete entry list with heat and erg assignments will be posted early-February following the close of registration.